Writers Victoria offers and supports a number of fellowships and competitions for writers across a range of disciplines.

 Since 2013, five writers with disability have received free mentoring with authors, assessors and industry experts each year.
-The 2018 Write-ability Fellowships are now open.
-Applications close at 4pm on Wednesday 23 May 2018.
+The 2018 Write-ability Fellowships will be announced shortly.

 In 2013 and 2014, the Templeberg Residential Writing Fellowship sent an Australian writer to Templeberg Villa in Galle in the Southern Province of Sri Lanka for two- to four-weeks to work on a writing project.